d03n3rfr1tz3/hass-divoom/README.md

     0 = Fullscreen, 1 = Rainbow, 2 = Boxed, 3 = Analog square,\
     4 = Fullscreen negative, 5 = Analog round, 6 = Widescreen
 * `light`: Display the built-in light channel.
-  It's also possible to specify the `brightness` and `color` of the clock.
+  It's also possible to specify the `brightness` and `color` of the light.
 * `effects`: Display the built-in effects channel.
 With the parameter `number` you can specify the concrete effect.
 Look into your phone app and count them.
 * `visualization`: Display the built-in visualization channel.
 With the parameter `number` you can specify the concrete effect.
 Look into your phone app and count them.
+* `design`: Display the custom design channel.
+With the parameter `number` (ranging from 0-2) you can specify the concrete design 1-3.
 * `scoreboard`: Display the built-in scoreboard channel.
 With the parameters `player1` and `player2` you can specify the displayed score.
 * `image`: Display an animated or static image.
 The parameter `file` specifes the image file relative